VitoVan/calm/README.md

 > **Note**
 >
-> Installer creation is powered by [NSIS](https://nsis.sourceforge.io/), will be installed by `winget install nsis` if it were not present.
+> Installer creation is powered by [NSIS](https://nsis.sourceforge.io/) and will be installed by `winget install nsis` if it were not present.
 So if you don't have NSIS (i.e., `makensis`) under your PATH, this will install NSIS for you.
 >
 > And, if you don't have [winget](https://github.com/microsoft/winget-cli) under your PATH, this will also install winget for you.
 >